artemis-yl/artemis-yl.github.io/index.md

 **I am currently:**
 - looking for a job
-- Taking "Statistics with SAS" on Coursera
+- Taking various CAD and FEA tutorials/courses.
-- Taking various SolidWorks tutorials on LinkedIn Learning to learn FEA, piping, sheet metal, and other advance suites.
+- Expanding my programming skills in both robotics, IT and automation.

 **I have just completed:**